 Best available science for wetlands

-Under the state Growth Management Act (GMA), local governments are required to use the best available science in their policies and regulations on wetlands.
+Under the state Growth Management Act, local governments are required to use the best available science to develop their policies and regulations for managing and protecting wetlands in their jurisdictions.

-To assist local governments in meeting the GMA requirement, we worked in partnership with the Washington Department of Fish and Wildlife to develop a two-volume document on the science currently available about wetlands, their functions, and management.
+To help local governments meet the Growth Management Act requirement, we worked in partnership with the Washington Department of Fish and Wildlife and developed a two-volume document on the science currently available about wetlands, their functions, and management.
+Both volumes were reviewed by peer experts and the public.

 - Volume 1: A Synthesis of the Science, March 2005